Originate/guide/scala/README.md

     assert((a, b, c) == (("x", "y", "z")))
     ```

+    Please note that the extra parentheses are needed due to the `-Yno-adapted-args` compiler option.

-0. Instead of running sbt tasks directly from the command shell (`$ sbt compile`, for instance), it is better to open an sbt prompt (just type `$ sbt`) and never leave it.
+0. Instead of running sbt tasks directly from the command line (`$ sbt compile`, for instance), it is better to open an sbt prompt (just type `$ sbt`) and never leave it.
 Running all your sbt tasks (`clean`, `update`, `compile`, `test`, etc.) inside the sbt prompt is a lot faster since you only have to start sbt, load the JVM, and wait for it to warm up (if ever) once.
 If your `build.sbt` file changes, just run the `reload` task and you are good to go again.

-    Having an sbt instance running `~test` in the background is one of the best way to develop in Scala.
+    Having an sbt instance running `~test` in the background is one of the best ways to develop in Scala.
 You can run some sbt tasks and be left inside the prompt by using the `shell` task: `$ sbt clean update compile test:compile shell`.

-0. Whenever possible, prefer `private[this]` over `private` and `final val` over `val` as they enable the Scala compiler and the JVM to perform additional optimizations.
+0. Whenever possible, use `private[this]` over `private` and `final val` over `val` as they enable the Scala compiler and the JVM to perform additional optimizations.
 (If `final val` surprised you, remember that it is not redundant, as in Scala `final` means "cannot be overridden", while in Java it may mean both that as well as "cannot be reassigned").

 0. `import System.{currentTimeMillis => now}` or `import System.{nanoTime => now}` are very useful to have around.